Best Colleges and Universities by Academic Stewardship

 We invented the Academic Stewardship metric to highlight schools that make the most of their limited resources.
 In inventing this metric, we didn’t set out to artificially elevate or downgrade any schools.
 Our aim was to simply give schools credit for doing the best they could given their financial and human resources.
 Schools are dealt different cards.
 We wanted our Academic Influence metric to reflect making the most of the cards actually dealt.

 What did we find?
 Simply scan the ranking below to answer that question for yourself.
 The most obvious thing that leaps out at you is this: Historically Black Colleges and Universities (HBCUs) crushed it in this ranking.
-In all the earlier experimental versions of the Academic Stewardship metric that we formulated, including the one we finally settled on, HBCUs kept coming up at the top, with Fisk University in particular dominating the ranking at the #1 spot.
+In all the earlier experimental versions of the Academic Stewardship metric that we formulated, including the one we finally settled on, HBCUs kept coming up at the top.

 Three HBCUs appear in the top five of this ranking, and five appear in the top fifteen.
 Dillard University, about which Gladwell did an entire podcast, appears at #14.
 The recognition that the Academic Stewardship metric gives to HBCUs is remarkable and unanticipated.
 Yet in hindsight, this stunning performance of HBCUs is also easily explained: HBCUs, underfunded and underappreciated for so many years, have nonetheless, as a matter of pride, striven to do the best they can with what limited resources they have.
 Our earnest wish is that this Academic Stewardship ranking plays some small part in giving these schools the recognition they deserve.